Iciligorgia schrammi

-Iciligorgia schrammi, common names deepwater sea fan and black sea fan is a species of gorgonian sea fan in the family Anthothelidae.
+Iciligorgia schrammi, common names deepwater sea fan and black sea fan is a species of gorgonian sea fan in the family Melithaeidae.
 It is found in tropical parts of the Atlantic Ocean.
 This species was first described in 1870 by the French naturalist Édouard Placide Duchassaing de Fontbressin.

 Description

 Iciligorgia schrammi is the largest of the sea fans and large specimens are much bigger than gorgonians.
 It is dichotomously branched in a single plane with the branches much further apart than other sea fans, giving it a ragged appearance.
 However, small specimens do not give this impression.
 The main branches are somewhat flattened and are 3 to 5 mm in width.
 The polyps protrude from the edges of the branches.
 Their calyces are dome-shaped and have eight separate lobes.
 The polyps are stiffened with sclerites, which are curved spindles and rods which are arranged as a collar with pointed projections.
 The colour of this sea fan is usually light brown to bright red.
 Several brittle stars were associated with it in this habitat.